harness/developer-hub/release-notes/continuous-delivery.md

 - The environment's **Service Overrides** were not operating additively.
 (CDS-53373)

-  You can override specific service settings using the [Service Overrides settings](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview#service-overrides) in an environment.
+  You can override specific service options using the [Service Overrides settings](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview#service-overrides) in an environment.
 Whenever a specific service is used with the environment, the environment's **Service Overrides** settings override the service's setting.

   ![Service Overrides settings](static/88805f0c3a1feca13b5437edbd6c7574e8f540a6e9ffe07f760a450546c93c41.png)